lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 ### Big endian byte order

-Big endian can be thought of as "you represent it as you read it".
-For example, let's represent the number 254 in big endian.
-To represent it as a binary we decompose it powers of two:
+Big-endian can be thought of as "you represent it as you read it".
+For example, let's represent the number 259 in big-endian.
+To represent it as a binary we decompose it into powers of two:

 $$259 = 256 + 2 + 1 = 2^{8} + 2^{1} + 2^0$$